Mina (historical ethnic term): Colombia

 Enslaved Africans in Colombia referred to as Minas were brought from Africa to develop Colombia's gold-mining industry in the mid-sixteenth century.
 The term Mina in Colombia comes from the Spanish and Portuguese word mina, which means mine as in gold mining.
 According to American historian Gwendolyn Midlo Hall, they were likely taken from the Bambuk or Buré goldfields in West Africa.
 Most runaway Africans from the 16th to the mid-18th century were listed as Mina.
 These runaways formed palenques which violently resisted Spanish rule; Mina-run palenques fought with firearms, committed suicide to avoid recapture, and strongly resisted conversion to Christianity.

 In a 1627 publication, Jesuit missionary Alonso de Sandoval linked the Mina in Colombia to the Popos (people of Grand-Popo), Fulãos (people of Ouidah), and the Ardas/Araraes (people of Allada) with the Spanish phrase "que todo es uno" (they are all one).
 Modern scholars interpret this passage differently.
 Hall uses this passage to claim that the Mina were related to other Gbe-speakers of the Slave Coast, like the Ewe, Aja, and Fon.
 British Africanist Robin Law suggests that Mina could refer to Ga-Adangme-speakers of the Gold Coast and that a significant number of bilingual Mina could cause this group to be grouped with enslaved Africans from a different language group.

 Cuba

-Mina appears alongside many other terms for enslaved Africans from the West African coast in an 1916 inventory compiled by Cuban anthropologist Fernando Ortiz Fernández of classic African ethnicities in Cuba.
+Mina appears alongside many other terms for enslaved Africans from the West African coast in a 1916 inventory compiled by Cuban anthropologist Fernando Ortiz Fernández of classic African ethnicities in Cuba.
 While Mina was generally used to refer to anyone from the Gold coast region, more specific terms such as Arará, Dajomé, Magino, Sabalú, Cuevano, Agicon, Nezeve, and Lucumí were also used to refer to people from specific regions within coastal West Africa.
 The term Mina-Popo was also used in Cuba.

 There were cabildos that used the term Mina, such as the 1909 Cabildo Minas Popó Costa de Oro or the 1794–1812 Cabildo Mina Guagui.